buildpacks/rfcs/text/0000-execution-environments.md

 ### Buildpack API

 A buildpack author will be able to determine the execution environment their buildpack is expected to build for by reading the `CNB_EXEC_ENV` environment variable.
 If this value is not set, a Buildpack Author can assume it's set to `production`.
+This will be provided for both `bin/detect` and `bin/build`.

+This would let a buildpack author do different things based on the execution environment.
+For example, it's common for a production build to not include test dependencies or files, while a test environment would include those things.
+For compiled languages, a production might even remove the source code and just leave the compiled binary with optimizations.
+In a test environment, it may include debug symbols, not run with optimizations, not prune the source tree.

 ### Platform API